Scott Kologi: Autistic 16-Year-Old Pictured In Facebook Photos Allegedly Killed Family And Friend [Video]

 The Century Arms semi-automatic rifle that Scott allegedly used belonged to a person who lived in the home legally.
 Now the young Kologi man faces a weapon’s charge along with four counts of murder, according to the Asbury Park Press.

-There was no history of calls to police to the residence for any domestic-violence related issues and the 16-year-old has been described as “the nicest kid in the world” by those who knew Scott prior to the crimes.
+There was no history of calls to police to the residence for any domestic-violence-related issues, and the 16-year-old has been described as “the nicest kid in the world” by those who knew Scott prior to the crimes.
 The teen has been called a person who smiled a lot, with the murders of the Kologis shocking those who knew the family.
-Neighbors who heard the gunshots reported thinking that they were listening to fireworks, since it was New Year’s Eve.
+Neighbors who heard the gunshots reported thinking that they were hearing fireworks since it was New Year’s Eve.

 WATCH: Ronnie Pacheco describes how his long-time friend Steven Kologi would do anything for his family, including working extra jobs and attending sports activities.
 Kologi, his wife and a friend were killed by his son on New Year's Eve in Long Branch. https://t.co/sAl6jC8vNs